 Now that you have your plan in place, look at ways to save money that can get you closer to your goal.
 You don’t have to give up everything that you love, just look at ways to save money where you might be paying (or even overpaying) for things you need.

 Take a look at your monthly expenses and highlight opportunities to save.
 Can you slice your cell phone bill by moving to a different plan?
 Can you cut the cord on cable or satellite TV and get by with only streaming?
-The good news is that there is an app for that!
-Use Trim to help identify ways to save.
+The good news is that there are apps to help you out!
+Use Trim or Billshark to help identify ways to save.

 After you review the services you pay for, take a look at other ways to cut costs by reviewing your food, entertainment and other adjustable expenses.
 You don’t need to clip coupons for every item or go without, just look for easy ways to cut back on costs.